 Source: Interim Report

-Out of the three stocks Beijing Capital Airport is the one that offers the most risk.
-Given the uncertainty surrounding the industry in the short-term.
+Out of the three China stocks, Beijing Capital Airport is the one that offers the most risk.
+Given the uncertainty surrounding the industry in the short term.
 It is difficult to project when the company will return to its former glory and profitability.
 The fact that Daxing Beijing Airport is now operating is also impacting the company negatively.
 Considering the negative outlook and uncertainty, the stock should be considered if it reaches HK$5.
-At that price there is a considerable margin of safety, and given the past stability of the business it seems attractive.
+At that price, there is a considerable margin of safety, and given the past stability of the business, it seems attractive.

 HERE are 8 ways to find undervalued stocks